kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 ## Artistry

 What we have, so far, is a way to provide our program with free functions in the 'project' namespace which, in turn, invoke SIMD-ISA-specific variants.
 If you only have a few functions using SIMD, that's okay, but if your program grows to use more of these functions, coding becomes somewhat repetitive.
 Can we do better?
 I've come up with a scheme to 'bundle' payload functions using a dispatch class.
 Let's start with the gist of it and elaborate later.
-We add a new (base) class 'dispatch', where we introduce declarations of our payload functions *as pure virtual member functions*.
+We add a new (base) class 'dispatch_base', where we introduce declarations of our payload functions *as pure virtual member functions*.
 Let's go step by step.
 The first thing we do is to factor out the declaration for namespace 'project' into a separate header file 'project.h' and add the definition of the 'dispatch_base' base class.

 ### project.h